mjliew/fiteat2017/README.md

        - Creating disabled option and have it first to be the "Label"
    - Learnt how to make a smart "search box" aka datalist
    - Learnt how to do in-line styling i.e. font weight to make it bold

+Tanya
+-

+- Registration page 1st part
+- Registration page 3th part html
+- Hover effect for all buttons
+- Remove shadow and text part from menu part on the main page
+- Added rates to the packages
+- Added buttons DETAILS to the menu